 MPA, Pennsylvania State University.

 MA, The University of the Thai Chamber of Commerce.

 B.Ag., Yezin Agricultural University, Burma.

 Frequently Taught Courses

 Introduction to Sociology, Environmental Sociology, Disasters and Society, GIS for Disasters Management, GIS for Social Sciences

 Dr. Kyne's research studies focus on environmental justice, disaster studies, disaster preparedness and mitigation, disaster and emergency management, disaster resiliency, hurricane evacuation, evacuation decision making, and nuclear power plant emergencies in the U.S.

 He has published a first of its kind book entitled Nuclear Power Plant Emergencies in the U.S. by Springer Publishing in March 2017.
-In addition, his second book, Geographic Information Systems (GIS) for Disaster and Emergency Management: An Introduction is under contract with Springer Publishing and expected to publish in August 2018.
-He has published numerous articles focusing on disasters and emergency management, environmental justice, sustainability, resiliency, social capital, and preparedness for and evacuation in hurricane events in the Rio Grande Valley (RGV).
+In addition, he has published numerous articles focusing on disasters and emergency management, environmental justice, sustainability, resiliency, social capital, and preparedness for and evacuation in hurricane events in the Rio Grande Valley (RGV).

-Dr. Kyne currently serves as Editor-in-Chief for International Journal of Disaster Response and Emergency Management (IJDREM).
+Dr. Kyne currently serves as the Editor-in-Chief for the International Journal of Disaster Response and Emergency Management (IJDREM).